AdaptOver: Adaptive Overshadowing Attacks in Cellular Networks: Experimental Evaluation

 \subsection{Uplink Overshadowing on Real Phones}

-We connected each phone to the real production network and sent a series of silent SMS to the UE to extract its TMSI.
+We connected each phone to the commercial network and sent a series of silent SMS to the UE to extract its TMSI.
 Table~\ref{table:attack_results} shows that none of the UEs displayed any notification after having received these SMS.
-After extracting the TMSI, we first launched the IMSI Extractor attack and verified that we received an Identity Request on the downlink.
+Next, we launched the IMSI Extractor attack and verified that we received an Identity Request on the downlink.
 Finally, we launched the uplink DoS attack, triggering an Attach Reject on the downlink.
-This worked for all phones listed in Table~\ref{table:attack_results}.
+This worked for all phones in Table~\ref{table:attack_results}.